rob-blackbourn/asyncio-upgradeable-streams/README.md

 with "PONG".

 Next the client sends "STARTTLS" to instruct the server to upgrade the connection to TLS.
-The client then calls the `upgrade` method on the writer to negotiate the upgrade.
-The method returns a new reader and writer.
+The client then calls the `upgrade` method on the `writer` to negotiate the secure connection.
+The method returns a new `reader` and `writer`.

 Using the new writer the client sends "PING" to the server, this time over the encrypted stream.
 The server should respond with "PONG".